-Please note: Independent is not a political party in South Dakota.
+Please note: Independent is not a political party in SD.

 - Independent candidates do not have to be registered as an Independent.
-A candidate may be registered with a political party and run as an Independent candidate by submitting an Independent Nominating petition. - Independent candidates are automatically put on the General Election ballot and do not have a Primary Election.

-- Independent candidates CANNOT circulate petitions until on or after January 1, 2018. - You will find signature requirements for independent candidates on the Secretary of State's website.
-Independent candidates may collect signatures from any registered voter in the jurisdiction the candidate is running in. - The deadline to submit an independent candidate nominating petition is April 24, 2018. - Independent Sheriff candidates have to file a certification of qualification with the County Auditor (where they submitted their petitions) no later than June 5, 2018 (SDCL 23-3-43.1). - Independent Governor and Lt.
+A candidate may be registered with a political party and run as an Independent candidate by submitting an Independent Nominating petition. - You will find the petition form for an independent candidate 05:02:08:05. - Independent candidates are automatically put on the General Election ballot and do not have a Primary Election. - Independent candidates CANNOT circulate petitions until on or after January 1, 2022. - You will find signature requirements for independent candidates on the Secretary of State's website.
+Independent candidates may collect signatures from any registered voter in the jurisdiction the candidate is running in. - The deadline to submit an independent candidate nominating petition is April 26, 2022. - Independent Sheriff candidates have to file a certification of qualification with the County Auditor (where they submitted their petitions) no later than June 7, 2022 (SDCL 23-3-43.1). - Independent Governor and Lt.
 Governor candidates: - Prior to circulating petitions the Independent candidates for Governor and Lt.
 Governor must sign a Declaration of Candidacy and Certification of Running Mate (SDCL 12-7-1.2).
+05:02:08:05.01

-05:02:08:05.01 - A Governor candidate must circulate petitions and collect at least 2,775 valid signatures.
-These petitions are submitted with the Secretary of State's office. - When a Governor candidate submits their petitions they must also submit the Declaration of Candidacy and Certification of Running Mate form that was signed prior to circulating petitions. - Deadline for independent governor candidate to withdraw is August 7, 2018. - If a Lt.
-Governor candidate wishes to withdraw, a replacement must be named and a new Declaration of Candidacy and Certification of Running Mate form must be submitted with the Secretary of State's office no later than August 14, 2018. - o If a Lt.
-Governor replacement isn't certified by August 14, 2018 then the independent candidate for Governor's name will not be placed on the ballot (SDCL 12-7-1.2).
+- An Independent Governor candidate must circulate petitions and collect at least 3,393 valid signatures.
+These petitions are submitted with the Secretary of State's office. - When a Governor candidate submits their petitions, they must also submit the Declaration of Candidacy and Certification of Running Mate form that was signed prior to circulating petitions. - Deadline for independent governor candidate to withdraw is August 2, 2022. - If a Lt.
+Governor candidate wishes to withdraw, a replacement must be named and a new Declaration of Candidacy and Certification of Running Mate form must be submitted with the Secretary of State's office no later than August 14, 2018. - If a Lt.
+Governor replacement isn't certified by August 9, 2022 then the independent candidate for Governor's name will not be placed on the ballot (SDCL 12-7-1.2).